api-evangelist/website/_posts/2013-07-02-api-evangelist-healthcare-gov-and-hacker-storytelling.md

 </p>
 <p>
      <strong>Syndication</strong><br />
-     Github possesses one of the most powerful syndication tools, which is called forking.
+     Github possesses one of the most powerful syndication tools, which is called "forking".
 Any Github user can fork one of my projects and set to work making it their own.
-Adding to it, cleaning it up and when appropriate make pull requests back to the original project, which allows me potentially to accept their work back into the central copy.
+Adding to it, cleaning it up and when appropriate make "pull requests" back to the original project, which allows me potentially to accept their work back into the central copy.
 After I add common social sharing tools, and you consider the native social features built into Github, this approach offers unlimited potential for syndication.
 </p>
 <p>
      <strong>Analytics</strong><br />